Refugees need to know they are not alone! A volunteer can make a profound difference in the life of a refugee.

 You can help to provide a refugee family with useful household supplies as they rebuild their lives in the U.S. Delivered by volunteers, these essentials provide families with extra support along with a neighborly visit that blesses refugees and volunteers alike (See the list).

-All other Packs are delivered to refugees living in DuPage County or the City of Chicago.
+All Packs are delivered to refugees living in the Chicagoland area.

 Become a New Neighbor